Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 The architectural shift

-This architectural shift allows for horizontal scalability and improved resiliency.
+This architectural shift establishes the foundation for horizontal scalability and improved resiliency.
 Whether you need the portability of a standalone installation or the power of a full-scale cloud deployment, the core technology remains the same — only the framework changes to suit business needs.
-By adopting a Kubernetes-based architecture, we’ve unlocked two critical advantages for our users:
+By adopting a Kubernetes-based cloud-native architecture for HPC workloads, we’ve unlocked two critical advantages for our users:

 - on-demand scalability: we can now scale individual services independently based on load, rather than being forced to scale the entire application;